HOST CITIES

 • Human Development Index (IDHM): 0.746

-Belém, also known as Belém do Pará, is a Brazilian municipality and the capital of the state of Pará, situated in the Northern Region of the country.
-Those born in the state are called "Paraenses," while those born in Belém are called "Belenenses."
+Belém, known as Belém do Pará, is a Brazilian municipality and the capital of Pará, located in the country's Northern Region.
+Those born in the state are called paraense.
+Those born in Belém are belenense.
 The city was founded on January 12, 1616.
-Belém has acquired the characteristics of a port city and serves as a regional and commercial hub, acting as a gateway to the Amazon Region.
-In addition to being selected as one of the capitals to host G20 activities, Belém has been confirmed as the venue for the 30th United Nations Conference on Climate Change (COP-30), scheduled for November 2025.
+Located on the Bay of Guajará (Baía do Guajará), it has established itself as the main urban center of Pará and an access point to the Amazon.
+As well as being chosen as one of the capitals to host G20 activities, Belém has been confirmed as the venue for the 30th UN Climate Change Conference (COP-30).
+This conference will be held in November 2025.

 Overview